 Air conditioning may have integrated ventilation.
 Mechanical ventilation is getting more and more important because of the way houses are built these days.
 The supply of fresh air will prevent the sick building syndrome.

-It is essential to keep your filters cleaned regulary, and we recommend this to be done on a monthly basis.
+So with this in mind, it is essential to keep your filters cleaned regulary.
+We recommend this to be done on a monthly basis.
 If you don’t maintain your filters, you risk that the oversaturated filters start distributing bacteria instead of catching them.

 6. What is HVAC?

 HVAC is short for Heating, Ventilation and Air Conditioning.
-HVAC is most often used to depict the complete system, which includes air conditioning, extraction and fresh air supply.
+HVAC is most often used to depict the complete system.
+And this includes air conditioning, extraction and fresh air supply.